MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-customer-managed-tenant-key.md

 For more information about each of these steps:

-- To rekey, using another key that you manage, see [Implementing BYOK for your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md#implementing-byok-for-your-azure-information-protection-tenant-key).
+- To rekey to another key that you manage, see [Implementing BYOK for your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md#implementing-byok-for-your-azure-information-protection-tenant-key).

 - To rekey, changing to a key that Microsoft manages for you, see the [Rekey your tenant key](operations-microsoft-managed-tenant-key.md#rekey-your-tenant-key) section for Microsoft-managed operations.